 Golf lovers, unite!
 Have to admit, we are not much of die hard golfers.
-Our new place is actually right next to a golf course and we have had some time to observe the golfing crowd, and ultimately gained a great appreciation for golfers.
+Our new place is actually right next to a golf course and we have had some time to observe the golfing crow.
+We have ultimately gained a great appreciation for golfers.
 They are up at sunrise playing the course, mid day, and sunset.
 There is never a time where the golf course is simply empty!
 There’s always a good time to play golf and they will endure the heat to play.
 We’ve heard the motto that the “worst day on the golf course is better than the best day in the office.”
 Though we would maybe slightly change to say “the worst backyard game get together” or something like that, we still appreciate that people are getting out and participating in things they love to do!
 That being said, we’re still more likely to go mini golfing before real golfing.

 - Time to set up: 2-3 minutes.
 You’ll need to piece together the plastic pieces to create the three circular targets that fit together like a skee ball target.
 From there, you can grab the club and get playing.
 Once you’ve put it together a couple times, it only takes a minute to get set up.

 - Duration of game: Before we get into the details of score keeping while trying to say how long a round lasts, we’ll just give a general time frame that it took us after we got the hang of things.
 Once we could consistently hit the birdies in the target, rounds didn’t last much longer than 5 minutes.
 If you’re a beginner, we would suggest practicing before keeping score or else you might be playing for awhile.